esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

 In single-node MongooseIM, there is no load distribution, and no fallback or failover in case of failure.

-This applies low-scale deployments, such as testing and development environments, whether it is on embadded devices, personal computers, or servers.
+This applies low-scale deployments, such as testing and development environments, whether it is on embedded devices, personal computers, or servers.

 ## Dual-node MongooseIM